Stage Door: Plot

-The inexperienced Terry is so woodenly bad during rehearsals that Powell tries to get out of his contract with Sims.
-On opening night, after she learns from Jean that Kay has committed suicide, Terry decides she cannot go on.
-Anne Luther tells her that she must, not just for herself and the tradition of the theatre, but also for Kay.
-She does and gives a heartfelt performance.
-She and the play are a hit, much to the chagrin of her father, who is in the audience.
+At Berkley Theatre, learning from Jean that Kay committed suicide, Terry decides she cannot go on.
+Anne Luther insists that she must, not just for herself and the tradition of the theatre, but also for Kay.
+Terry gives a heartfelt performance.
+She and the play are a hit, much to her father's chagrin.
 At her curtain call, Terry gives a speech in tribute to her dead friend, and Terry and Jean are reconciled.

-The play remains a success after months, but Terry continues to board at the Footlights Club.
-A newcomer shows up looking for a room.
+The play remains a success for months.
+Terry continues to board at the Footlights Club.
+Jean reconnects with Bill.
+Mary Lou finally gets a part.
+Judy leaves to marry Milbanks.
+Another newcomer arrives, looking for a room.